A handsome fox having a little stroll in the summer sun, painted and animated in Animate CC.

 Drop in between 11am and 2pm to take part, no booking required and it’s totally free.
 If you aren’t in Leitrim this weekend there’s lots of other free events around the country for National Drawing Day and you can find out about them here.

 There will also be workshops led by artists Wayne O Conner and Jessica Kelly so lots of fun to be had.

 I became an illustrator because I wanted to be able to spread love and happiness through my work.
-I’m now studying animation for the year so I’m hoping to branch out – make bigger projects and collaborate!
+I’m now studying animation for the year and almost finished so I’m looking forward to working with an animation company, making bigger projects and collaborating!

 My undergraduate degree is in Architecture (B.Sc from UCD) and I have a Masters in Digital Media Technology (DIT).
 I am also an Adobe Certified Expert in Illustrator.

 Watch me on TV talking about Naturama (2016) and how I draw.
 If you can’t see it on youtube, watch it here on Facebook..

 I ran a little event as part of my time at FROST Fumbally before the Christmas and invited the public to visit the shop and get a free portrait.
 I drew just under 70 portraits over a couple of days, here is a selection..with more here.